 , labor coping methods, visualization, directed anesthesia, and self-hypnosis.
 In mind + body birth

 there are no cookie-cutter terms, catch phrases, or one-size-fits-all rainbow inductions.

 Hypnosis is a natural state of mind that occurs on a regular basis.
-If you have every missed a freeway exit because your conscious thoughts were elsewhere, or become so engrosssed in a movie or TV show that you laughed or cried, if you've ever meditated or experienced other relaxation techniques, then you've been in a hypnotic state.
+If you have ever missed a freeway exit because your conscious thoughts were elsewhere, or become so engrossed in a movie or TV show that you laughed or cried, if you've ever meditated or experienced other relaxation techniques, then you've been in a hypnotic state.

 What some people call "hypnotic trance" is just a highly focused state of attention with heightened sensitivity to suggestions.
 During hypnosis you enter a relaxed state of consciousness and feel safe, calm, aware of everything, and completely in control.
 In that state, you learn new ways of thinking and behaving, and your subconscious mind effortlessly stores this information for you.
 You soon discover that it's easy to control pain, overcome fears, improve sleep, reduce stress, gain self-confidence, and relax during childbirth.Contact Julietta Appleton

 for more information.Disclaimer: Hypnosis is not intended to take the place of professional counseling or medical or psychological care, and should not be used as a substitute for professional diagnosis and treatment.